 It happened on November 8, 1940.
-Relocated Brooklyn gangster Bugsy (also spelled Bugsie) Siegel, while in custody in the Los Angeles County jail in the Hall of Justice for suspicion of murder in the Big Greenie case, had lunch at the popular Lindy’s restaurant Wilshire Boulevard with actress Wendy Barrie.
+Relocated Brooklyn gangster Bugsy (also spelled Bugsie) Siegel, while in custody in the Los Angeles County jail in the Hall of Justice for suspicion of murder in the Big Greenie case, had lunch at the popular Lindy’s restaurant on Wilshire Boulevard with actress Wendy Barrie.
 The event was said to have been captured by a “candid camera” photographer, who went to the newspapers with the information.
 The Los Angeles Examiner broke the scandal wide open, reporting that Siegel had made at least 18 such excursions- sanctioned by jail doctor Benjamin Blank (who knew Siegel socially) and escorted by Deputy Sheriff J.E.
-Pasco’ which lasted 4 to six hours each and generally included a lunch stop (1).
+Pasco’ which lasted 4 to 6 hours each and generally included a lunch stop (1).

-Later in the book, Marlowe and Miss Gonzales visit fictional Stillwood Heights bound for Steelgrave’s hilltop home, a “big house where that were setting up for gambling” and are stopped by local residents who are blocking the road and turning away all comers.
+Later in the book, Marlowe and Miss Gonzales visit fictional Stillwood Heights bound for Steelgrave’s hilltop home, a “big house where they were setting up for gambling” and are stopped by local residents who are blocking the road and turning away all comers.

 The Mediterranean revival mansion had been built in 1937 for Frederick F. Payne.
 On March 22, 1944, Mrs. Payne leased the property to a young woman, Helen Ann “Toni” Hughes and others.
 Neighbors soon began to complain of noise and traffic due to the house being used as an all-night club.
 They complained to the LAPD but the police said there wasn’t enough evidence to take action.
 They contacted D.A.
 Fred Howser, who passed the buck, saying it was a police matter.
 Frustrated by the lack of official response, residents took matters into their own hands that April night.
 Several residents said they had been threatened with violence.
 One, composer Sam Coslow, reported that a would-be patron had singled him out, threatening “I’m going to ‘take care’ of you Sam.
 We’re going to have a little party for you Sam.”